sreeveena/Project-02/README.md

 # Project-02
 Project functionality:

-This project is about a website which will help users search for nearby events related to sports.
-They can also register for events to participate.
+This project is about a website which will help users search for nearby events related to activities they're interested in.
+Initially they should register for events to participate by either using the register from the homepage or using google sign-in.
 The user can register and login to the website to save the events that they have registered for.
 The user may also login through google account as well.

 Techonologies used: